entropia/tip-toi-reveng/Table-Notes.md

 The first few KBytes
 ====================

-Rough notes from reading the hexdump of the stuff before the ogg file.
+Rough notes from reading the hexdump of the stuff before the ogg files.

-Consider `WWW_Feuerwehr.gme`.
-Everything up to `00026C59` is unknown.

 Tables
 ------